syncfusion-content/flutter-docs/Flutter/radial-gauge/axes.md

 **Tick position customization**

-The ticks can be moved near or far to the axis line with the [`tickOffset`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/tickOffset.html) property.
-The [‘offsetUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/offsetUnit.html) property of axis allows to specify the tick offset either in factor or logical pixel and the default value of [`offsetUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/offsetUnit.html) is logicalPixel
+The ticks can be moved near or far to the axis line using the [`tickOffset`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/tickOffset.html) property.
+The [‘offsetUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/offsetUnit.html) property of axis allows to specify the tick offset either in factor or logical pixels, and the default value of [`offsetUnit`](https://pub.dev/documentation/syncfusion_flutter_gauges/latest/gauges/GaugeAxis/offsetUnit.html) is logicalPixel.

-By default, the value of tick offset is 0.
-While setting offset for the ticks, the axis labels also moved along with the ticks.
+The default value of tick offset is 0.
+While setting offset for the ticks, the axis labels are also moved along with the ticks.

 {% highlight dart %}